goeh/grails-attachmentable/README.md

 ## Internationalization

-- check the "messages.properties" file from the plugin directory.
+Check the *messages.properties* file from the plugin directory.

 ## Tags